Real Cider and Perry

 Baum, Rochdale Often a real cider on sale by hand pump.

-Cask and Feather, Rochdale One real cider on sale, served on gravity, usually Barkers, advertised by pump clip on the bar
+Cask and Feather, Rochdale One real cider on sale, usually Barkers from Worcestershire, served by gravity dispense, advertised by pump clip on the bar

 Flying Horse Hotel, Rochdale Usually one or two real ciders on sale by free flow tap on the rear of the bar.
 The use of the words 'traditional cider' on the Untappd display board behind the bar under 'Cask Ciders' can be misleading since some are not considered by CAMRA to be real ciders.

-Our Gracie's, Rochdale Up to eight real ciders on sale from bag in boxes in a 'cider fridge' on the right hand side of the pub.
+Our Gracie's, Rochdale Up to eight real ciders, usually including a perry, on sale from bag in boxes in a 'cider fridge' on the right hand side of the pub.

 Wassail,